dotAadarsh/YouTXT/README.md

 - [Deepgram](https://github.com/deepgram/deepgram-python-sdk) - Python SDK for [Deepgram](https://deepgram.com/)'s automated speech recognition APIs.

 ### API's
-Deepgram - Get yours at - https://console.deepgram.com/
+- Deepgram - Get yours at - https://console.deepgram.com/
-OpenAI’s API - Get yours at - https://openai.com/api/
+- OpenAI’s API - Get yours at - https://openai.com/api/

-###  Process
+###  What it does?
-- Get the URL From the user
+- Get the URL From the user.
-- Extracts the audio from the provided URL using YouTube-dl
+- Extracts the audio from the provided URL using YouTube-dl.
-- Sends the extracted audio to the Deepgram
+- Sends the extracted audio to the Deepgram.
 - Deepgram provides the transcription and summary of the provided audio.
-- With the help of OpenAI, the list of keywords are identifiesd [It can actually do more than that]
+- With the help of OpenAI, the list of keywords are identified [It can actually do more than that].
 - By mapping the each word with the start time, a search dict is created.
 With the help of this the user can search the video by providing the word.
 - By passing the transcription to the Quill editor, the user is now able to modify it and do whatever he wants with the text.